timjzee/frankenstein-v2/articles/2017-12-6-frankenstein.markdown

 The first problem I encountered, and the topic of this first article, concerns getting a digital version of the hand annotated text by Robinson.
 This is more difficult than it may seem.
 Although an ebook version of this text exists, text mining techniques can't deal with the e-book formats (like .azw or .epub) used by Amazon or Google.
 In order to make Robinson's annotation readable by computers we would need to convert his text into programmable objects.
 One of the simplest ways to do this would be to create two lists (or *arrays* in programmer talk): one list that splits up the novel into stretches that are written by Mary and Percy respectively, and a second list with the author's names that correspond to those stretches of text.
 For example, the start of Chapter 14 (in the picture above) would be represented as follows:

+__Table 1__: This how I wanted the annotated version of Frankenstein to be structured.

 | Text Array | `nothing is more painful` | `than the dead calmness of inaction and certainty which,` | `when the mind ...` |
 | --- | --- | --- | --- |
 | __Hand Array__ | `Mary Shelley` | `Percy Shelley` | `Mary Shelley` |